Back to all posts

 Massage therapy is a physically demanding profession.
 Unlike a desk job, your body is your primary tool, and the repetitive motions and sustained pressure can take a toll.
 The U.S. Bureau of Labor Statistics notes that because the work is so strenuous, many therapists can’t maintain a standard 40-hour work week.
 To build a long-lasting career, you have to prioritize self-care from day one.
 This means mastering proper body mechanics to protect your joints, scheduling breaks between clients, and knowing your physical limits.
 Learning less strenuous modalities, like Ashiatsu Deepfeet Bar Therapy, can also save your hands and extend your career.
 Remember, you can’t pour from an empty cup.

-Building Your Client Base
+Your First Steps to Building a Client Base

 Once you have your license, your clients won’t just magically appear.
 You have to go out and find them.
 Building a steady client base is one of the biggest challenges for new therapists, and it requires a business-owner mindset.
 You need a clear and intentional marketing plan to reach the people who need your skills most.
 This could involve creating a simple website, being active on social media, networking with other wellness professionals like chiropractors or yoga instructors, or offering introductory specials.
 It takes time and consistent effort, so be patient with yourself as you build momentum.
 Every client you treat well is a potential source of repeat business and referrals.